Solar energy isn’t for everyone.

 Solar panels can be installed as a ground mount in many different locations.
 Unlike a roof mount, ground mounts can be optimally positioned to face south at the best tilt.
 However, they will take up space on your land and may cost more to install than a roof mount.

 If you’re a farmer, you may be concerned with taking land out of production for solar energy.
 However, many farmers find that the electricity their solar systems generate saves them more money than crops on the space could ever make them.

 You should consider the long-term plan for the plot of land, as solar panels can last over 30 years.

 If you pay federal taxes, you’ll be able to take advantage of a huge solar incentive: the solar investment tax credit from the federal government.
-Up until 2019, this incentive returns 30% of your solar system’s cost through a reduction in your owed taxes.
-What happens in 2020?
-The tax credit steps back to 26%, then to 22% in 2021.
+Through 2020, this incentive returns 26% of your solar system’s cost through a reduction in your owed taxes.
+What happens in 2021?
+The tax credit steps back to 22%.
 In 2022 and beyond, it will exist as a 10% credit for businesses only.

 If you’re a business, you’ll also be able to take advantage of accelerated depreciation, which allows you to push all of the solar system’s depreciation savings to the first year.

 If you can take advantage of one of or both of these incentives, solar can be a great investment with a high return.
 But if you don’t pay federal taxes, installation costs will shrink that ROI and increase your payback time.

 Can You Take Advantage of Other Incentives?

 In addition to the federal tax credit and accelerated depreciation, you may be able to take advantage of other incentives that bring the price of solar way down.
 Some states and even some utilities offer incentives for going solar.
 If you’re a farm or a rural business, you might also qualify for the USDA REAP Grant.